OTTO-OTO/SCARA-Semi-Open/README.md

 ## Repository Info

-Within the EX-Priv folder, you will find our training code and the specific algorithm for EX-Priv.
-Given the multitude of models, we only demonstrate the practical application of EX-Priv in the Llama2-7B here, along with the specific training code for the 7 models used in our experiments.
+This repository contains a total of four folders:

+* **Benchmarks**: We have listed the LawEvaluation code we used.
+Specifically, we use perplexity to evaluate the model's performance.
+* **Customization**: During the Customization phase, we utilized the Llama Factory repository.
+Therefore, we provide the YAML files and corresponding configurations used for training.
+* **SCARA**: We provide the code for calculating Recovery Difficulty, which is used to implement the functionality of SCARA.
+* **Semi-openRecovery**: We provide the code for implementing Semi-open model Recovery, along with the verification code for the specific transition layer.

 ## Installation